Dmitry057/NIC_Project/README.md

-├── project-report/         # LaTeX source for the project report ├── slides/                 # LaTeX source for presentation slides ├── assets/                 # Images and other assets └── notebooks/              # Source code for experiments
+├── project-report/         # LaTeX source for the project report ├── slides/                 # LaTeX source for presentation slides ├── assets/                 # Images and other assets ├── data/                   # Datasets used in the project └── notebooks/              # Source code for experiments
 ```